NERSC/ml-pm-training-2022/README.md

 cd ml-pm-training-2022
 ```

+Alternately, users may access Perlmutter via ssh, but we still recommend using Jupyter for viewing TensorBoard logs output by the hands-on exercises.

-For running slurm jobs on Perlmutter, we will use training accounts which are provided under the `ntrain4` project.
+For running slurm jobs on Perlmutter, we will use training accounts which are provided under the `ntrain3` project.
 The slurm script `submit_pm.sh` included in the repository is configured to work automatically as is, but if you submit your own custom jobs via `salloc` or `sbatch` you must include the following flags for slurm:
-* `-A ntrain4_g` is required for training accounts
+* `-A ntrain3_g` is required for training accounts
-* `--reservation=sc21_tutorial_01` is required to access the set of GPU nodes we have reserved for the duration of the tutorial.
+* `--reservation=perlmutter_day3` is required to access the set of GPU nodes we have reserved for the duration of the hands-on.

 The code can be run using the `romerojosh/containers:sc21_tutorial` docker container.
 On Perlmutter, docker containers are run via [shifter](https://docs.nersc.gov/development/shifter/), and this container is already downloaded and automatically invoked by our job submission scripts.
 Our container is based on the [NVIDIA ngc 21.10 pytorch container](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel_21-10.html#rel_21-10), with a few additional packages added.
 See the dockerfile in [`docker/Dockerfile`](docker/Dockerfile) for details.